WallarooLabs/blog.wallaroolabs.com/content/post/data-redundancy.md

 the input data may be very, very large.
 Many network data protocols assume that the amount of data to transfer is known in advance.
-An ideal data replication system would not require Wallaroo to specify exact data sizes in advance, for example, like Amazon's S3 object store requires.
+An ideal data replication system would not require Wallaroo to specify exact data sizes in advance, for example, as Amazon's S3 object store requires.
+(The multi-part upload API is more complicated and moves the problem to a different place.)

 2. The input data's arrival time is unknown.
 For every data streaming system that receives at least one byte per second, there is a system